 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 750D and Sony Cyber-shot DSC-RX10 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 750D and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the 750D and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The 750D was replaced by the Canon 800D, while the RX10 II was followed by the Sony RX10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 750D Manual (free pdf) or the online Sony RX10 II Manual.
+Further information on the features and operation of the 750D and RX10 II can be found, respectively, in the Canon 750D Manual (free pdf) or the online Sony RX10 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 750D and the Sony RX10 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.